-Visiting Armenia isn’t on many people’s to-do lists.
-All the better, then, for those who turn up in this tiny Caucasian nation which I’ve made my second home.
-And since more and more low-budget European carriers have opened routes to Yerevan, travel costs from Europe have plummeted.
+Cycling in Armenia isn’t on many people’s to-do lists.
+All the better, then, for those who turn up in this tiny Caucasian nation.
+And since more and more low-budget European carriers have opened routes to the region, travel costs from Europe have plummeted.

 Dreaming of returning and carrying out a proper adventure in the nation, I thought the time was ripe to publish a few reasons to make it your next cycling destination.
 Of course there are more than five good reasons to cycle in Armenia, but here are those I’ve focussed on:

 If you love slogging for hours up 40km ascents and burning down the other side, then repeating the process over and over again for days on end (yes, some people actually do enjoy this!), then Armenia is absolutely perfect for you.

 There is literally no route through this tiny nation that doesn’t involve serious mountain passes.
 The highest on the through-route to Iran is over 2,500m in altitude, and rides in areas such as Aragats can reach over 3,000m.
 Heading off-road will take you higher still.
 The gradients are unforgiving and the climbs very, very long, but luckily the traffic is very mild.